The Elements of a Persona

 The Top 3 Reasons Why Your Project Needs a Persona:

-- Personas summarize audience details and allow us to design for their needs.
-Projects succeed when audiences are clear and defined.
+- Personas summarize audience details and allow you to design for their needs.
+Projects succeed when audiences are clear, defined, and informed by actual user feedback

-- By understanding your audiences, we can identify ways to best engage your audiences.
-If we can understand what motivates them, we can better engage them.
+- By understanding your audiences, you can identify ways to best engage your audiences.
+If you understand what motivates them, you can better engage them through content, design, and the overall experience.

-- Personas can be used to give everyone on the project team (including you!) a shared understanding of an audience type.
-We’ve had clients enlarge personas and hang them in the office hallways to promote everyone’s understanding.
+- Personas give everyone on the project team (including you!) a shared understanding of an audience type.
+Some organizations print large personas and hang them in the office hallways to promote everyone’s understanding.

 - There is no audience research to support the personas.
-That means that no interviews, surveys, usability testing, etc. were conducted.
-Personas are the most robust when we are able to conduct interviews to gather real data about your audience types.
-This means we need to gather data from multiple people: people who you are actually targeting.
-Personas aren’t meant to be the description of one person, but rather a fictional representation of the users who relate to your organization or use your organization’s websites in the same way.
-If we’re unable to connect with actual people from your audience groups, the resulting personas will not be as useful.
+Personas are the most useful and accurate when you conduct interviews or surveys to gather real data about your audience’s needs.
+Ideally, you should aim to gather data from multiple people from each audience you are hoping to engage in.
+Personas aren’t meant to be the description of one person, but rather a fictional representation of the users who you are engaging in a similar way or with similar desired outcomes.
+If you’re unable to connect with actual people from your audience groups, the resulting personas will primarily consist of assumptions that you are making about your audiences without proof of those hypotheses.

 - Your audiences are not specific enough.
-The “general public” is not a helpful or descriptive audience group.
+The “general public” is not a helpful or descriptive audience group; we all fall into this group!
 If you target everyone, you actually target no one.
-Personas provide the most value when you narrow in on your target and focus on the specific needs of a smaller audience group.
+Personas provide the most value when you narrow in on your audience and focus on the specific needs of a specific group of people based on their experiences and what they are hoping to get from your organization.

 1. Personal Information

-- Example: James, 41 years old, Journalist, Washington DC.
+- Example: Pooja, 42 years old, Researcher, Washington DC.

 - What it is: This is basic background information about your audience.
 The information that we like to collect includes: